f5devcentral/f5-automation-labs/docs/class1/module4/lab4.rst

 Lab |labmodule|\.\ |labnum| – Run a workflow with f5-newman-wrapper
 -------------------------------------------------------------------

-In this lab we will use the f5-super-netops Container to run the workflow we reviewed in the previous lab.
+In this lab we will use the f5-super-netops-container to run the workflow we reviewed in the previous lab.
 The advantage of using the f5-super-netops Container is that all the tools, collections and frameworks are pre-installed and ready to use.